 Why would people lie like this?
 Who can say.
 Perhaps the tensions that the radical reach of my teachings can incur on the soul might produce, in some very few individuals, the need to fantasize my own reprehensibility in order to somehow accommodate their own inability to absorb or assimilate the responsibility that the work of transformation demands.
 But that is only a conjecture.
-Another conjecture might be that the transgender body seems to offer itself to the shadow of convention as a scapegoat for fears.
+Another conjecture might be that the transgender being seems to offer itself to the shadow of convention as a scapegoat for fears.
+Transgender people existentially undermine many of the norms of society that keep people feeling comfortable about their identities.
+When a transgender person literally teaches the necessity of examining and deconstructing identity as the requisite for emancipation, some persons' identities may feel overly taxed by the accumulation of psychological demand, and they may respond by strategies of inversion, hatred, or blame.
 But whatever the reasons, the most important thing for anyone reading this to understand is that none of these things happened.
 My classes have always been devoid of any sexual infraction or ambient of lasciviousness.
 The container has been risky in its philosophical, emotional, spiritual, and experiential reach, but always my personal comportment has been of integrity in this regard.

 Lastly, please know that I have always been, and continue to be, utterly available for any questions regarding anything to do with this subject.
 Please feel free to contact me at: email@example.com